antagomir/thesis/README.md

-## LaTeX sources for my doctoral thesis
+## LaTeX sources for Doctoral Thesis

-[Probabilistic analysis of the human transcriptome with side information](http://lib.tkk.fi/Diss/2010/isbn9789526033686) _D.Sc.
-Thesis_ Aalto University School of Science and Technology, Faculty of Information and Natural Sciences, Espoo, Finland, 2010.
+[Probabilistic analysis of the human transcriptome with side information](http://lib.tkk.fi/Diss/2010/isbn9789526033686) Leo Lahti, D.Sc.
+Thesis.
+Aalto University School of Science and Technology, Faculty of Information and Natural Sciences, Espoo, Finland, 2010.

-The thesis and all source material are released under CC-BY license unless otherwise mentioned (some Figures and Publications are with external copyright holders).
+**License** The thesis and all source material are released under CC-BY license unless otherwise mentioned (some Figures and Publications are with external copyright holders).